petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 12. Save the changes and close the file.

-13. Run the following commands to navigate to the **templates** folder in the helm **web** folder and open the scaffolded `deployments` yaml file.
+13. Run the following commands to navigate to the **templates** folder and open the scaffolded `deployments` yaml file.

     ```
     cd  templates
     code deployments.yaml
     ```

-14. Search for the `metadata` definition and replace the the line under annotations with the following.
+14. Search for the `metadata` definition and replace the the line under `annotations` with the following.

     ```
     apiVersion: apps/v1